12 months to go

 1 month to go

-- Fix a date for a church rehearsal (if you’re having a church ceremony) two weeks before the wedding.
+• Fix a date for the church rehearsal (if you’re having a church ceremony) two weeks before the wedding.
 Notify attendants.

 2 weeks to go

-- Have a final dress fitting, including shoes, lingerie and accessories.
+• Have a final dress fitting,with shoes, lingerie and accessories.

 1 week to go

-- Arrange for a bridesmaid to accompany and help you on the day - this takes the stress off you.
+• Arrange for a bridesmaid to be by your side throughout the day – this takes the stress off you.

-- See if you and your fiance can get away for a day spa - pamper yourselves with a few luxurious treatments.
+• See if you and your fiance can get away for a day spa – treat yourselves to a luxurious massage.

 1 day to go

-- Rest and relax so you’ll both look great on your big day.
+Rest your mind and body so you’ll be able to look and feel your best on the big day.

 On the day

-- Let the chief bridesmaid or planner take charge of everything, which includes reminding the other attendants of their duties.
+• Let the chief bridesmaid or wedding planner take charge of everything, and get them to remind the other attendants of their duties.